open-sauced/intro/05-how-to-contribute-to-open-source.md

 ### Tips to Avoid Further Conflicts

-Some open source repositories, such as our [guest book](https://github.com/open-sauced/guestbook) and [pizza verse](https://github.com/open-sauced/pizza-verse) repositories, have high contribution activities in the same files that can cause merge conflicts.
+Some open source repositories, such as OpenSauced's [guest book](https://github.com/open-sauced/guestbook) and [pizza verse](https://github.com/open-sauced/pizza-verse) repositories, have high contribution activities in the same files that can cause merge conflicts.

 Below are some tips to avoid further conflicts when contributing to open source projects: